CZMQ Manual - CZMQ/2.2.0

 Ownership and license

-CZMQ is maintained by Pieter Hintjens.
+CZMQ is maintained by the ZeroMQ community at github.com/zeromq.
 Its other authors and contributors are listed in the AUTHORS file.
-It is held by the ZeroMQ organization at github.com.

 The authors of CZMQ grant you free use of this software under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files COPYING and COPYING.LESSER in this directory.